Beware of the 'I' storm: It has more retirees than any letter used for Atlantic hurricane names

 Why storm names are retired

-Next spring, the WMO will vote on whether to retire the name "Ian" from the 2028 list of Atlantic tropical cyclone names.
-That's when the 2022 list will be used again since the names run on a six-year rotation.
-If Ian is retired, the WMO will select a new name for the 2028 "I" storm.
+The WMO voted to replace the name "Ian" on the 2028 list of Atlantic tropical cyclone names with "Idris."
+That's when the 2022 list will be used again since the names run on a six-year rotation

 An average Atlantic hurricane season spawns 14 named storms, according to NOAA's most recent 30-year period of record (1991-2020).
 The "I" storm is the ninth of the season, so that means we can expect an "I" essentially every year.